TSIGKeys¶

 A TSIG key that can be used to authenticate NOTIFY, AXFR, and DNSUPDATE queries.

-• name (string) – The name of the key
+The algorithm of the TSIG key

-• id (string) – The ID for this key, used in the TSIGkey URL endpoint.
+The ID for this key, used in the TSIGkey URL endpoint.

-• key (string) – The Base64 encoded secret key, empty when listing keys.
+The Base64 encoded secret key, empty when listing keys.
 MAY be empty when POSTing to have the server generate the key material

-• type (string) – Set to “TSIGKey”
+Set to “TSIGKey”

-Generating a new TSIG key
+Generating a new TSIG key¶

 POST /servers/localhost/tsigkeys HTTP/1.1